thomaspre/fauxton-supervisord/README.md

 }
 ```

-Remove ports line in compose file in this configuration
+Remove fauxton ports line in compose file for this configuration